Article

 Bank statement analysis is the process of reviewing and interpreting a bank statement data to uncover insights about a borrower’s financial profile that can help lenders assess an applicant’s ability to repay a loan.
 The steps involved in bank statement analysis can include:

-• Expense analysis: Lenders look for recurring expenses, such as rent or mortgage payments, utilities, and other obligations, to determine the applicant's ability to manage additional debt.
+- Expense analysis: Lenders look for recurring expenses, such as rent or mortgage payments, utilities, and other obligations, as well as recurring transactions—ongoing, routine payments that appear regularly in bank statements—to determine the applicant’s ability to manage additional debt and to assess cash flow and detect potential fraud.

-• Fraud detection: Bank statement analysis, along with other fraud detection tools, can help detect any account irregularities, suspicious transactions, or altered information, that may indicate fraudulent activity within the account.
+- Fraud detection: Bank statement analysis, along with other fraud detection tools, can help detect any account irregularities, suspicious transactions, or altered information, that may indicate fraudulent activity within the account.
+When analyzing scanned documents, lenders may use OCR technology to extract tabular data from scanned PDFs for accurate cash flow analysis and fraud detection.

 Onboarding